Video Guide: Using Google Maps Lists

 Theatres

-Hager Fikir Theatre, one of the oldest theatres in Africa, stages plays in Amharic that reflect Ethiopian history and social issues.
+- Hager Fikir Theatre: one of the oldest theatres in Africa (est. 1935).
+Stages plays rooted in Ethiopian history and everyday life.
+A beloved institution for locals.